searls/pixel-killer/README.md

 ### killPixelAtWindowPosition(x, y)

-This function will kill a pixel currently at the given **window coordinates** and will update as the window is scrolled, moved, and resized:
+This function will kill a pixel at the given **window coordinates** and will update as the window is scrolled, moved, and resized:

 ```js